Technical debt use disorder

 Prof. George T. Doran (1939-2011), creator of the S.M.A.R.T acronym for setting management objectives.
 Watch a 2010 interview of Prof. Doran at YouTube.

-There’s ample support for a claim that applying the SMART technique in direct ways will be ineffective.
-Much employee behavior affects technical debt indirectly.
-It can overwhelm the effects of employee behaviors that affect technical debt indirectly.
-The direct approach does cause some employees to adopt desirable behaviors.
-But their impact isn’t significant enough compared to the effects of the behaviors that affect technical debt indirectly.
-Employees who see little connection between their own activities and the burden of technical debt can unwittingly have enormous impact.
-Moreover, many are subject to competing constraints on their behaviors that then cause them to act in ways that increase technical debt.
+There is ample support for a claim that this “direct” approach to applying the SMART technique will be ineffective.
+The fundamental issue is that so much of employee behavior affects technical debt indirectly that it overwhelms the effects of employee behaviors that affect technical debt directly.
+The result is that although the direct approach does cause some employees to adopt desirable behaviors, their impact is not significant enough compared to the effects of the behaviors of employees who see little connection between their own activities and the burden of technical debt, or who are subject to competing constraints on their behaviors that then cause them to act in ways that increase technical debt.

 That’s why it’s necessary for management to develop a series of SMART goals that affect behaviors that have indirect effects on technical debt.
 In the first part of this post, “Setting a direct SMART goal for technical debt reduction is problematic,” I explore the problems inherent in the direct approach.
 In the second part, “How to set SMART goals for technical debt,” I provide examples of SMART goals that touch on behaviors that have indirect effects on technical debt.